CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `Edit`, `Debug Edit`

-The {{< image src="/images/Flow Editor - Redo.png" >}} icon allows the developer to redo any changes undone by the Undo command.
+The {{< image src="/images/Flow Editor - Redo.png" >}} icon allows the developer to redo changes undone by the Undo command.

 See the [Undo and Redo Changes][Undo and Redo Changes tutorial] tutorial for a step-by-step guide.